 - Students in any of the above-mentioned fields

-While designed as an introductory course, those familiar with sustainable laboratory design are also welcome to attend and contribute to the discussion.
+While designed as an introductory course, those familiar with sustainable laboratory design are also welcome to attend and contribute to the Q&A.

-As part of the course, each participant will receive detailed course materials and will also be encouraged to use the Labs21 Tool Kit as a further resource to meet their sustainable design goals.
+As part of the course, each participant will receive detailed course materials and will also be encouraged to use the I2SL Best Practices and Smart Labs Tool Kits as a further resource to meet their sustainable design goals.

 Dan Doyle is the chairman of Grumman/Butkus Associates, a firm of nationally recognized energy management consultants and sustainable design engineers located in Evanston, Illinois.
 For the past 40 years, Danís career has focused on energy conservation and efficiency improvements in new and existing buildings, especially energy-intensive and mission-critical facilities, such as laboratories, hospitals, data centers, and specialized manufacturing facilities.
 Dan was recently named an ASHRAE Fellow and served as president of the Illinois chapter of ASHRAE.
 He currently serves as an officer and board member of the I2SL.